 The Foundation Learning Centre or FLC is made up of all of our Foundation students.
 In the FLC, students learn about the routines of the school environment, begin establishing relationships with their peers and teachers and engage in individualised learning experiences.
 The students focus on key literacy and numeracy learning, while exploring what it means to be a member of our school community.

 The FLC also connects with the MLC via a special ‘buddy program.’
-This program creates a safe and welcoming school environment for the FLC students, as they have familiar faces in the school with whom they can play.
+This program creates a safe and welcoming school environment for the FLC students, as they have familiar faces in the school with whom they can play with.

 Challenging and motivating students to take responsibility for their learning is a major goal of all our learning programs.